mpimp-comas/utilities/README.md

 positional arguments:
   in_file               The optionally gzipped input file (CSV, TSV or SDF).
-  {full,fullrac,medchem,medchemrac}
+Can also be a comma-separated list of file names.
+  {full,fullrac,medchem,medchemrac,fullmurcko,medchemmurcko}
-                        The output type. 'full': Full dataset, only standardized; 'fullrac': Like 'full', but with stereochemistry removed; 'medchem':
+                        The output type. 'full': Full dataset, only standardized; 'fullrac': Like 'full', but with stereochemistry removed; 'fullmurcko':
-                        Dataset with MedChem filters applied; 'medchemrac': Like 'medchem', but with stereochemistry removed;
+                        Like 'fullrac', structures are reduced to their Murcko scaffolds; 'medchem': Dataset with MedChem filters applied, bounds for the number of heavy atoms can be optionally given; 'medchemrac': Like 'medchem', but with stereochemistry removed; 'medchemmurcko':
+                        Like 'medchemrac', structures are reduced to their Murcko scaffolds; (all filters, canonicalization and duplicate checks are applied after Murcko generation).

 optional arguments:
   -h, --help            show this help message and exit